 By Oliver Darcy, CNN Business

-“It’s important not only for Fox News viewers, but for the network’s hosts and top executives, to hear former Vice President Cheney’s warning about the ongoing danger Donald Trump and his lies post to our constitutional republic,” Adler said.
+Jeremy Adler, a spox for the Cheney campaign, said in a statement, “It’s important not only for Fox News viewers, but for the network’s hosts and top executives, to hear former Vice President Cheney’s warning about the ongoing danger Donald Trump and his lies pose to our constitutional republic.”
+Here’s my full story…

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.